prettydiff/share-file-systems/documentation/code_style.md

 2. Automation tests must complete successfully.

 ### DOM
-1. Selectors are forbidden, because they are stupendously slow.  querySelector and querySelectorAll are about 500x slower in Chrome and about 250,000x slower in Firefox than the various other DOM methods.
+1. Selectors are forbidden, such as querySelector or querySelectorAll.

-### Events
+### Browser Events
 1. Events will be assigned to a DOM object's event property directly.
 Event listeners are forbidden.
 2. Event handlers will infer DOM access from their implicit event object via `event.target`.
 Access to a DOM reference assigned outside the event handler is forbidden.
 This prevents memory leaks and increases performance.